 Unknown Causes

-Sometimes, the exact cause is not clear, but the pain is still real and can be managed.
+In some cases, the cause is not defined, but the pain is real.
+It can be managed with timely treatment.

 Symptoms of Coccydynia

-Pain While Sitting – Pain often gets worse when sitting, especially on hard surfaces.
-This is because the body’s weight puts pressure on the tailbone.
+Pain While Sitting: Pain often gets sharp during sitting on hard or uncomfortable surfaces.
+This happens because all the body’s pressure is applied to the tailbone.

-Pain During Bowel Movements – Some people may feel discomfort in the tailbone while using the bathroom.
+Pain During Bowel Movements: Discomfort in the tailbone may occur while using the loo for bowel activity.

-Radiating Pain – The pain may radiate to the lower back, buttocks, or even down the legs in severe cases.
+Radiating Pain: In severe cases, the pain may radiate from the small bone to the buttocks, or even down to the legs.

 Medications